Senior Research Fellow, IBEI

-Umut Özkırımlı is a Professor at the Center for Middle Eastern Studies (CMES), Lund University.
-He is also an Honorary Professor in Europe, Nationalism and Globalization at the Center for Modern European Studies (CEMES), University of Copenhagen; and a Senior Fellow at Istanbul Policy Center, Sabanci University.
+Before relocating to Barcelona, he was a Professor at the Center for Middle Eastern Studies (CMES), Lund University.
 He is the author of Theories of Nationalism: A Critical Introduction (Palgrave Macmillan, 2000; second revised and extended edition 2010.
 Translated into Turkish, Greek, Arabic, Persian, Albanian); Contemporary Debates on Nationalism: A Critical Engagement (Palgrave Macmillan, 2005.
 Translated into Turkish and Chinese); Tormented by History: Nationalism in Greece and Turkey (with Spyros A. Sofos, Hurst & Co. and Oxford University Press, 2008.
 Translated into Turkish and Greek).
 His latest books are The Making of a Protest Movement in Turkey: #occupygezi (edited collection, Palgrave Pivot, 2014) and Theories of Nationalism: A Critical Introduction (third revised and extended edition, Palgrave Macmillan, 2017).

 - 2016-2018.
 Project coordinator for international research network on “Nation and State in the Middle East”.
 Center for Middle Eastern Studies, Lund University; Middle East Center, London School of Economics; Middle East and North Africa Center at Sussex (MENACS), Sussex University.